 Perhaps he needed more time, she told herself.

-It could have been Ayame's new recipe or the fact that she was hungrier than she expected that she devoured her ramen in seconds, Naruto would have been proud.
+She devoured her ramen in seconds; it could have been Ayame's new recipe or the fact that she was hungrier than she expected that, but Naruto would have been proud.
 Her companion made quite a feat too, judging from the loud sounds his stomach had been making and the speed in which he stuffed his face underneath his mask.
 They both ate in relative silence, content to let the footsteps and chatter outside the small shack fill in for conversation.
-That was, until she suddenly giggled.
+That was, until she giggled.

 "Mm?
 What's so funny?"

 Sakura made pointing gestures at him with her chopsticks.
 "I just realized how different you look now, from your left side."

 "I hope it's an improvement," Kakashi said, a little sheepishly.

 "It is," she assured him.